elonguepee/devOpsCheatSheets/gcp/gcp-ACE-cheatsheet.md

 **Dedicated interconnect**
 - For high volume link between VPC and on prem
-- Links are private but not encrypted; can layer own encryption
+- Linka are private but not encrypted; can layer own encryption
 - For critical applications, recommended to have redundant connections in different locations

 **Cloud Router**